Who is eligible for supplementary benefit?

 How to apply

-Remember to bring your passport or other travel documents.
+Usually you have to bring your passport or other travel documents.
 This is necessary for identification purposes, and so that NAV is able to check the time you may have spent living abroad.
 Due to the pandemic situation, please submit a copy of your passport or passports when you submit your application.

 Both when applying for the first time and if you are applying to renew your supplementary benefit, you must submit upgraded documentation on your gross income or pension from Norway and abroad.
 This applies for you and for your spouse, co-habitant or partner.